 We ask parents not to arrange family holidays during term time so that pupils are not missing vital lessons and examinations.

 All absence requests within term time will be viewed as individual cases by the head teacher.
-Please complete the absence request form attached here.
+Please complete the absence request form linked here.

 An information leaflet produced by the Local Authority can be be downloaded from here.